 10 Health Benefits Flax Seeds (Alsi/Jawas) Side Effects-Dose

-Now a day’s Flax is easily available in super stores, health food stores, they are available in four forms.
-As it is available in four different forms it give you a choice in which way would you like to consume it and for what purpose you want to buy.
+Now a day’s Flax is easily available in superstores, health food stores, they are available in four forms.
+As it is available in four different forms it gives you a choice in which way would you like to consume it and for what purpose you want to buy.

 Note: The flaxseed oil does not contain much protein or fiber compare to flax seeds; it generally expires quickly in about (6-8 weeks) and must be refrigerated.